 □ In support of the Vision for Space Exploration, NASA has also begun preparations for sending human explorers to Mars and beyond.
-An early step in realizing the vision will be development of a crew exploration vehicle in the next few years; a crucial intermediate step will be return of astronauts to the moon by 2020, this time for a sustained presence there.
-Meanwhile, the scientific robotic program will take measurements and apply technologies in its planned missions to help pave the way for astronauts, such as including a surface radiation monitor on the Mars Science Laboratory in 2009.
+An early step in realizing the vision will be development of a crew exploration vehicle in the next few years; a crucial intermediate step will be return of astronauts to the Moon by 2020, this time for a sustained presence there.
+Meanwhile, plans envision precursor robotic missions to Mars between 2011 and 2020 that will pave the way for human exploration there by examining the challenges to human missions and demonstrating solutions.
 Some challenges that astronauts will face are environmental factors, such as dust and radiation.
 Others are technological requirements, such as reliable precision landing and an adequate energy supply.